 Workforce Data Quality

 Work on such integration began more than 10 years ago with a partnership two State agencies: Workforce and Higher Education.
-An additional partner, the IU Business Research Center, was able to bring funds and technical/statistical expertise to help build a system that was initially called the Indiana Workforce Intelligence System (IWIS).
+An additional partner, the Indiana Business Research Center at Indiana University, was able to bring funds and technical/statistical expertise to help build a system that was initially called the Indiana Workforce Intelligence System (IWIS).

 IWIS also served as the statewide longitudinal data system (SLDS) for purposes of the 2012 USDOE SLDS grant awarded to IDOE.
 The Indiana General Assembly passed House Enrolled Act (HEA) 1003 (March 2014) amending the Indiana Career Council Act with regard to system governance and administrative oversight, and renaming IWIS to the Indiana Network of Knowledge (INK).
 This move additionally required a strategic plan for improving the state's education, job skills development and career training system; a report on workforce gaps; assessing the return on investment of the Indiana career and technical education programs; and reporting regularly to the public about the employment outcomes of job training programs.

 On July 1, 2014 Indiana was awarded a Round 4 Workforce Data Quality Initiative grant to support and expand upon the quality of workforce data through what became an Occupation Assignment Engine, to add occupation (job titles) to the data and to create a set of outcome metrics for training programs.
 A new grant, just announced on June 16, 2017, will allow Indiana to continue to improve the quality of occupation data that can in turn help employers and job seekers best understand what the current and future demand for skilled workers will be.